All Government articles

 NewsGovernment urged to recognise the value of farm assurance

-The second UK Farm Assurance Review monitoring report has been published, with monitoring and reporting commissioner Dr David Llewellyn recognising that there is still room for improvement.
+The second UK Farm Assurance Review monitoring report has been published, with commissioner Dr David Llewellyn recognising that there is still room for improvement.

 -